Le Creuset

-Le Creuset (/fr/, meaning "the crucible") is a French-Belgian maker of cookware.
-They are best known for producing enameled cast-iron cookware.
-The company first manufactured their products in the town of Fresnoy-le-Grand in France in 1925, which are similar in function to a Dutch oven but with T-shaped handles.
-The company also makes many other types of cookware and bakeware, from fondue-sets to tagines.
+Le Creuset (/fr/, lit. 'the crucible') is a French-Belgian maker of cookware.
+They are best known for producing enamelled cast-iron cookware.
+The company first manufactured their products in the town of Fresnoy-le-Grand in France in 1925, and now makes many other types of cookware and bakeware, from fondue sets to tagines.

 History

 Le Creuset was founded in Fresnoy-le-Grand, Aisne, Picardy at the crossroads of transportation routes for iron, coke, and sand.
-Armand De Saegher (a Belgian casting specialist) and Octave Aubecq (a Belgian enameling specialist) opened the foundry in 1925.
+Armand De Saegher (a Belgian casting specialist) and Octave Aubecq (a Belgian enamelling specialist) opened the foundry in 1925.
 That same year, the first cocotte (or French oven) was produced, laying the foundation for what is now an extensive range of cookware and kitchen utensils.
 Flame (orange) was used for the first piece.

 During World War II, Le Creuset began to focus on continually improving cast iron.

 In 1957, Le Creuset purchased a competitor, Les Hauts Fourneaux de Cousances, and began producing items such as a grill and a fondue set.

 In 1958, Raymond Loewy was commissioned to design a new streamlined casserole pot to target a younger generation, creating the "Coquelle".

 The cookery writer Elizabeth David promoted Mediterranean cooking in the UK and was a Le Creuset promoter, particularly in her 1969 booklet 'Cooking with Le Creuset'.
 One of the colours of blue in the cookware range was created for her.

 The current Le Creuset logo was introduced in 1970 as a symbolic representation of metal casting and moulding.